 Non-levy paying employers will share the cost of training and assessing their apprentices with the government - this is called ‘co-investment’.
 The contribution required by employers is 5%, and the government will pay the remaining 95%, up to the funding band maximum.

-If you employ a 16-18 year old and have less than 50 employees your contribution will be £0 – so the training will be free.
+If you employ a 16-21 year old (or 22-24 year old with a EHC plan) and have less than 50 employees your contribution will be £0 – so the training will be free.

 The Apprenticeship Service have created a simple 7 step checklist for any non-levy employers who are looking to hire an apprenticeship, which includes information on setting up an account, advertising your vacancy, accessing incentive payments and the end-point-assessment process.